huyhuynh0211/SmartLifeVest/README.md

 # SmartLifeVest
-A project during my second year of .
+A project during my second year of university.